Panoramic Monitoring Receiver

 develop a state-of-the-art receiver.

-A small committee was assembled to draw the initial
+A small committee was assembled to define the initial

 functional specification, using an existing Hans Plisch receiver as a

-It would have to be a panorama receiver with an operational frequency
+It would have to be a panoramic receiver with an operational frequency

 range from 100 kHz to 1GHz, and it had to fit inside a standard car.